BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 # __Smarty Pants Quiz Game - Brian Stritch 2021 Project-2__

-Smarty Pants is a quizz game tailored for multiple age groups and is intended to be an entertaining and informative quizz game.The quiz is a 10 question multiple choice game where the user is asked a question and offered four possible answers to choose from.
+Smarty Pants is a quiz game tailored for multiple age groups and is intended to be an entertaining and informative quiz game.
+The quiz is a 10 question multiple choice game where the user is asked a question and offered four possible answers to choose from.
 There are three game types to choose from to allow the user a variety of choice.

-The first selection within the game conatins content from the popular childrens animated show, Peppa Pig, which caters for the younger users which allows them to challenge their knoledge about all their favourite charachters of the show.
+The first selection within the game contains content from the popular children's animated show, Peppa Pig, which caters for the younger users and allows them to challenge their knowledge about all their favourite characters of the show.

-The second selection within the game contains content relating to the hit RTE Crime Drama Love/Hate which is aimed towards the more mature users and allows the user to challenge their knoledge about their favourite crime drama.
+The second selection within the game contains content relating to the hit RTE Crime Drama Love/Hate which is aimed towards the more mature users and allows the user to challenge their knowledge about their favourite crime drama.

-The third selection within the game is a general music trivial quiz aimed towards all ages which allows the user to challenge their musical trivia knoledge and musical related general knolegdge.
+The third selection within the game is a general music trivia quiz aimed towards all ages which allows the user to challenge their musical trivia knowledge and musical related general knowlegdge.

 ## __Table of Contents__